Jan. 6 rioter apologizes to officers after House testimony

 A man who joined the pro-Trump mob that attacked the U.S. Capitol apologized Tuesday to officers who protected the building after telling lawmakers that he regrets being duped by the former president’s lies of election fraud.

-During a hearing before the U.S. House committee that’s investigating the insurrection, Stephen Ayres testified that he felt called by former President Donald Trump to come to Washington.
+During a hearing before the U.S. House committee that’s investigating the insurrection, Stephen Ayres testified that he felt called by former President Donald Trump to come to Washington on Jan.
+6, 2021.

 “I felt like I had like horse blinders on.
 I was locked in the whole time,” said Ayres, who is scheduled to be sentenced in September after pleading guilty to a misdemeanor in the riot.

-His message to others: “Take the blinders off, make sure you step back and see what’s gong on before it’s too late.”
+His message to others: “Take the blinders off, make sure you step back and see what’s going on before it’s too late.”

 “It changed my life,” he said.
 “And not for the good.”